If you purchase an independently reviewed product or service through a link on our website, SPY.com may receive an affiliate commission.

 With Sony’s WH1000XM series, the brand has become the new gold standard for noise-canceling over-the-ear headphones, boasting ease of use and premium quality features over all else.
 Thanks to the superior noise-canceling, you can wear these on a plane and hardly be able to hear that annoying plane drone.
-That feature alone is enough to warrant the higher price tag, but there are plenty of other features that make them the best pick overall.
-Side-panel touch controls, a fast-charging battery with a long lifespan, and quick noise-canceling optimization help the Sony WH1000XM4 headphones stand apart from the competition.
+That feature alone is enough to warrant the higher price tag, but plenty of other features make them the best pick overall.
+Side-panel touch controls, a fast-charging battery with a long lifespan, and quick noise-canceling optimization help the Sony WH1000XM4 headphones stand ahead of the competition.

 2. Apple AirPods Max Wireless Headphones

 When it comes to the best performance, the Apple AirPods Max are so good in every imaginable facet that few pairs are even worthy of being mentioned in the same breath.
-Whether you’re considering audio quality, design, comfort or noise-cancelling, these headphones are among the very best, if not the best.
-But what really sets the AirPods Max apart is their spatial audio support, which not only simulates the effect of 3D audio a la Dolby Atmos, but can track the position of your head and make audio adjustments on the fly to make it feel like you’re in the same room as whatever you’re watching.
+Whether you’re considering audio quality, design, comfort or noise-canceling, these headphones are among the very best, if not the best.
+But what really sets the AirPods Max apart is their spatial audio support, which not only simulates the effect of 3D audio a la Dolby Atmos but can also track the position of your head and make audio adjustments on the fly to make it feel like you’re in the same room as whatever you’re watching.
 Plus, they’re absurdly comfortable.

 So why aren’t these our top overall pick?
 We named these among the coolest tech gadgets of 2022, but we couldn’t call them the best wireless headphones overall.
-There are two main reasons here: price and compatibility.
-As you may have heard over the last few months, Apple AirPods Max are expensive.
+There are two main reasons: price and compatibility.
+As you may have heard, Apple AirPods Max are expensive.
 And not just “premium” expensive, but “luxury” expensive.
 And while they pair perfectly with iPhones and other Apple devices, Android users might prefer headphones from Sony or Marshall instead.